Corionis/ELS/artifacts/document/developer.md

 Heavy abstration and terse "denso-code" have been avoided, while other areas are more object-oriented.

+The SFTP client is implemented using [Jsch : Java Secure Channel](http://www.jcraft.com/jsch/).

-The SFTP implementation utilizes [Apache MINA Project](https://mina.apache.org/sshd-project/) technology.
+The SFTP server implementation utilizes [Apache MINA Project](https://mina.apache.org/sshd-project/) technology.

 The STTY implementation is entirely custom.
 The command set available is